quasarframework/quasar/docs/src/pages/quasar-cli-vite/developing-ssr/vue-ssr-directives.md

 ---

 ::: warning
-This guide refers to usage with Quasar v2.6+ and @quasar/app v3.4+
+This guide refers to usage with Quasar v2.6+
 :::

 A SSR app has the same code running on server and on client.
 Declaring a Vue directive (or directly importing it) in a .vue SFC file is usually enough for making it to work on non-SSR builds.
 But on SSR builds and due to the architecture of Vue 3  it requires some extra leg work.